blackbaud/sky-api-addin/README.md

 Your `init` function will be called with an arguments object that contains:

- - `envId` - The environment id for the host page
+ - `envId` - The environment ID for the host page
  - `context` - Additional context of the host page, which will vary for different extension points.
  - `ready` - A callback to inform the add-in client that the add-in is initialized and ready to be shown.